arangeltorres/ontologyAgentLibrary/README.md

 # Database Agent System

-Modular system for interacting with different databases using AI agents with a flexible query base system.
+Modular system for interacting with different databases using AI agents with a flexible query base system and intelligent LangChain integration.

 ## Project Structure